eficode-academy/kubernetes-katas/04-secrets-configmaps.md

   const API_KEY = process.env.API_KEY;
 ```

-Because we are reading from the env variables we can specify some default in the Dockerfile.
+Because we are reading from the env variables we can specify some default in the `Dockerfile`.
 We have used this:

 ```shell
 FROM node:9.1.0-alpine